RIKEN-RCCS/lens3/doc/design.md

 ## Management function (implementation)

   + What you can do
-    --Register / change / delete Zone
+    --Register / change / delete Pool
     --MinIO forced start / stop
     --Update allow / deny rules

-  + Zone registration / change (ZoneDict is passed)
+  + Pool registration / change (PoolDict is passed)

-    1. If the zoneID exists at the time of registration, "change" --MinIO will stop, initialize, and restart without any changes.
+    1. If the poolID exists at the time of registration, "change" --MinIO will stop, initialize, and restart without any changes.

-      --Shaping the zone
+      --Shaping the pool
         --encrypt
         --verification
       --If changed, calculate the difference,